-To activate Conventional mode, enter the channel number you wish to use (between 101 and 110) using the digit keys and press the PTT key.
+To activate Conventional mode, enter the channel number you wish to use (between 101 and 110) on the key pad and press the Enter ( $\leftrightarrow$ ) or Hash ( $\ddagger$ ) key.
 The display window shows the channel number selected-for example, CHANNEL 105.

-To return to Trunking mode, press the Clear (>>) key, or enter a call number for a trunked party using the digit keys.
+To return to Trunking mode, press Clear (>>), or enter a dialling sequence for a trunked party using the key pad.